The Durham Boat Project

 An Interactive Educational Experience

 Once installed, the Durham Boat display will become a permanent feature at Washington Crossing Historic Park.
-More than just a must-see for history enthusiasts, it will serve as a key element of our hands-on Colonial Days and the newly launched Rescuing the Revolution field trip program, presented in partnership with Americana Corner’s Presenting America initiative.
+More than just a must-see for history enthusiasts, it will serve as a key element of our hands-on Colonial Days and the newly launched Rescuing the Revolution field trip program, presented in partnership with Americana Corner’s Preserving America initiative.

 These immersive educational experiences serve over 10,000 students annually.
 During their visit, students have the opportunity to dress in period clothing and take part in hands-on activities that connect them to the personal stories of the soldiers who crossed the Delaware—bringing history to life in a meaningful and lasting way.